Small-Loan-Studio/TGO/docs/tutorials/01-tutorial-intro.md

    tooling work done there
 then please reach out to the dev team to let us know.

+[SLIDE: Series agenda]

 With that out of the way let's talk about TGO level design tooling!
 I'll be breaking this up into several topic-focused videos.
 For this first release we'll be covering:

-[SLIDE: Now: How TGO works]
-How TGO (the game) fits together and the hub we've built to interact with it as a designer.
+How TGO (the game) fits together and the hub we've built to interact with levels as a designer.

-[SLIDE: Soon: guides on...]
+[SLIDE: Advance]
 Subsequent videos will go through the mechanics of using Godot or our tooling to accomplish specific tasks:
+[SLIDE: Advance]
 1. How to create a new level, select a tileset, and add maps with collision;
+2. How to create large non-tile based objects or interactable objects in your level
-2. How to define and place new items;
+3. How to define and place new items;
-3. How NPCS definition, configuration, and placement works;
+4. NPCS definition, configuration, and placement;
-4. How to add new conversations in Dialogic, what a Dialogic variable is, and how to use them;
+5. How to add new conversations in Dialogic, what a Dialogic variable is, and how to use them;
-5. and finally an introduction to simple switch use ... followed by some starting pointers for more complex use.
+6. and finally an introduction to simple switch use ... followed by some starting pointers for more complex usage.

 With that out of the way: onward!